pheidler/ASTR119_FinalProject/README.md

 # astr-119-final-project-3

+### Group S : Aline Kieu, Peter Heidler, Jack Soto, Louis Wooliever

-## All team members completed the entire project on their own.
-The extra credit was only done by Aline Kieu (alkieu) and Louis Wooliever (lwooliev).
+### All team members completed the entire project on their own.
+The extra credit was only done by Aline Kieu.